AlfaSierra92/GraphQL06/GraphQL.md

 ```

 ## Try out the GraphQL endpoint
+In this repository, there are two services that can be used to test the GraphQL endpoint: the *product-service* and the *recommendation-service*.
+The first one is used to manage products, while the second one is used to manage recommendations.
+They work in a similar way, but with different objects and queries.
+The GraphQL API specification can be retrieved by using a simple GraphQL client like Postman, cURL or by using the GraphiQL interface (if you want to do just a walkthrough with APIs).

 To do that, you can clone the repository and build and run the project inside IntelliJ IDEA by launching the command `mvn run` in the project root folder.

 You can also containerize with Docker and run the application by launching, consecutively, the commands: